|

 you most desire."

-do something so dishonourableand there is nothing I desire
+something so dishonourableand there is nothing I desire

 that I do not already have!"

 "No?"
 Herzog taunted.
-"Let me seean immortal
+"An immortal married to

 he would be willing to rebel against the gods to get it?
 Hmmm?

 Something that I could provide?
-All I would require is access
+All I would require is

-"You filthy animal!" cried Legolas, his heart breaking.
+"You filthy animal," cried Legolas, his heart breaking.

 He rose to leave, but Herzog caught him by the elbow.
-"Think

-like you, she will never age!
+and, like you, she will never age!
 You will have her forever!"

 Legolas raised his hand to strike the apothecary but, mastering